How to Grow Watermelon Hydroponically

 Yellow DollSmall to medium-sized fruitsUnique flavor and visual appeal, suitable for small spaces

-• Tubing and Pump (for drip system): Install tubing to deliver the nutrient solution from the reservoir to the plants.
+• Install tubing to deliver the nutrient solution from the reservoir to the plants.
 Use a submersible pump to circulate the solution.

-• Growing Medium: Choose a suitable growing medium such as perlite, coconut coir, or a hydroponic-specific medium.
+• Choose a suitable growing medium such as perlite, coconut coir, or a hydroponic-specific medium.
 Ensure it provides good aeration and support for the plant roots.

 • Deep Water Culture (DWC): This involves suspending the plant’s roots in a nutrient solution.
 Watermelons can thrive in DWC systems, but ensure the containers are large enough to support their growth.